gomezdj/DEEP-GOMS/README.md

 Immunotherapy: Adoptive, CAR, and gamma-delta T cell therapies Mode of Exercise: Acute/training
-Mechanism: Increase in T cell numbers including low frequency viral or antigen specific T cells for ex vivo expansion, increase in trafficking and homing of T cells to tumors, increase in T cell activation, proliferation, and cytotoxicity, enhance persistence of T cells in vivo
+Mechanism: Increase in T cell numbers including low frequency viral or antigen specific T cells for ex vivo expansion, increase in trafficking and homing of T cells to tumors, increase in T cell activation, proliferation, and cytotoxicity, enhanced persistence of T cells in vivo
 Mode of Exercise: Chronic/training
-Mechanism: Maintain homeostatic mechanisms for naive T cell survival via IL-7, enhance persistence of T cells in vivo, decrease in dysfunctional senescent T cells
+Mechanism: Maintain homeostatic mechanisms for naive T cell survival via IL-7, enhance persistence of T cells in vivo, and decrease in dysfunctional senescent T cells

 Immunotherapy: NK Cell Therapies
 Mode of Exercise: Acute/training
-Mechanism: Increase in cell numbers for ex vivo expansion, incrase in traifficking and homing of NK cells to tumors, incrase in NK cell activation, proliferation, and cytotoxicity, enhance persistence of NK cells in vivo
+Mechanism: Increase in cell numbers for ex vivo expansion, increase in trafficking and homing of NK cells to tumors, increase in NK cell activation, proliferation, and cytotoxicity, enhance persistence of NK cells in vivo
 Mode of Exercise: Chronic/training
 Mechanism: Prevent obesity-mediated NK cell dysfunction, enhance persistence of NK cells in vivo